Race & Class

 General style points

-Race & Class uses minimal capitalisation-; e.g. for the first word of a heading, title of an article; lower case for terms like prime minister, mayor, etc.; `black' is normally lower case, however author's preference will be followed.
-Exceptions are `Third World' and `Left' and `Right' as political entities.
+Race & Class uses minimal capitalisation; e.g., for the first word of a heading, title of an article; lower case for terms like prime minister, mayor, etc. unless the individual is named, eg., Prime Minister Sunak; author’s preference is followed for terms such as black/Black, Indigenous/indigenous, etc. Exceptions are `Third World' and `Left' and `Right' as political entities.

 Use British spelling, not US, except where necessary in quotations.
 Use -ise form, not -ize.

-US, not U.S.; Mr not Mr. but Arthur A. Jones, not Arthur A Jones.
+US, not U.S. or USA, except in direct quotations; Mr not Mr. but Arthur A. Jones, not Arthur A Jones.

 Numbers one to a hundred should be spelt out, otherwise given in figures, except for ages, percentages and statistical material.
 Use per cent (two words) not %.